-Is Evidence Related to Faith?
+Is Evidence Needed For Faith?

-First, it demonstrates that the gentleman does not understand the nature of “belief,” the value of “evidence,” or even the essence of human “reason.”
+First, it demonstrates that many folks do not understand the nature of “belief,” the value of “evidence,” or even the essence of human “reason.”

-The gathering of evidence is a process that is involved in almost every endeavor of human activity.
+The gathering of evidence is a process involved in almost every endeavor of human activity.
 It is a part of the way the human mind was designed to operate.

 The word “evidence” derives from the Latin,

 Without evidence the auto mechanic cannot determine how to repair an automobile.
 Without evidence the physician cannot diagnose and remedy an illness.
 Without evidence a criminal cannot be convicted of a crime.

-Is it reasonable to believe that the greatest question of human existence — how do I get to heaven? — is void of any evidential support?
+Is it reasonable to believe that the greatest question of human existence — “How do I get to heaven?” — is void of any evidential support?
 Such a conclusion is illogical, much less is it scriptural.

 Evidence and belief compliment one another; they are not mutually exclusive.
 Evidence prepares the way for belief; belief does not exist independent of evidence.

-There Is No Excuse for Ignoring Evidence
+No Excuse for Ignoring Evidence

 Paul argued that belief in the existence of God is grounded in observable evidence.
 To the saints in Rome he affirmed: